-14.9 HOSE BIBBS AND EXTERIOR SUPPLY PIPES
+13.9 HOSE BIBBS AND EXTERIOR SUPPLY PIPES

-The hose bibbs on the west and south sides of the building are the frost free type.
-This type of hose bibb typically will not freeze as long as the hose is removed.
+The hose bibbs on this building are the frost free type.
+These hose bibbs typically will not freeze as long as the hoses are removed.
 Failure to remove hoses during freezing weather could result in a cracked pipe and leakage.
 The bibbs were tested and were functioning as intended.